 Folder path where an image is located. (e.g.

-Crops the image.
-The value should be in the form:
+Crops out and uses a defined part of the image.
+The option value should be in the form:

 If set to